Time-dependent dynamics in the confined lattice Lorentz gas: Fluctuations along the force

 where $D_{x}^{\rm eq}(t \rightarrow \infty)$ is the $L$-dependent long-time diffusion coefficient in the absence of driving [Eq.~(\ref{27022024_1226})]; clearly, the force-induced diffusion coefficient depends on the obstacle density, force and confinement, thus, $D_{x}^{\rm ind} \equiv D_{x}^{\rm ind}(F,n,L)$.
 The theory gives for the infinite-time diffusion coefficient

 where $\Xi_{L}(F)$ is known exactly for any system size $L$ and arbitrary force $F$.
+We emphasize that the force-dependent first-order correction $\Xi_{L}(F)$ is formally defined as

+where $D_{x}^{0}(F)$ is the bare diffusion coefficient [Eq.~\eqref{09122025_1040}] and the infinite-time diffusion coefficient is found from its Laplace transform, $D_{x}(t \rightarrow \infty) = \lim_{s \rightarrow 0} s \widehat{D}(s)$, with $\widehat{D}(s)$ is obtained from the scattering formalism, as explained in Appendix~\ref{Appendix_2}.
+Explicit analytic results for $\Xi_{L}(F)$ are available in the supporting \texttt{Mathematica} script~\cite{LorentzGasNotebook}.
 In particular, for $F=0$ one finds $\Xi_{L}(0) = (1/4) - 2/C_{L}$ and the corresponding result in equilibrium [Eq.~(\ref{27022024_1226})] is retrieved.
 In order to single out the effects due to the disorder we consider the force-induced diffusion coefficient corrected by the empty lattice ($n=0$), this subtraction entails

 The above quantity is extracted in simulations and compared to theory in Fig.~\ref{Fig_5_dind}.